DaddyTheRunner/SimuDice/help.md

 - **Count.Upper** - Upper limit on the expected number of observations for a given total (95% confidence level)

 - **Count.Sim** - The actual number of observations in the simulation.

+#### Interesting Cases
+A page of recommended simulation settings to try.

 #### Help
 This help file.